rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

     Target Zone = adls2

-    Overwrite Settings = Skip
+    Overwrite Settings = Skip / Overwrite

- 5. Wait until the migration is complete, and check the contents of your ADLS Gen2 container.
+ 5. Wait until the migration is complete, and check the contents in the ADLS Gen2 container.

  :bulb: **NOTE** : A hidden folder :file_folder: .fusion will be present in the ADLS Gen2 path.

- :bulb: **Limitation : Client based replication is not enabled in Fusion UI , so replication process here is manually driven.
+ :bulb: **Limitation : Client based replication is not supported by Fusion UI , so replication process here is manually driven.

 ## Managing Replication